Lisa Maher, 30, from Glasgow, was diagnosed with cervical cancer in 2011 after attending a routine cervical screening appointment.

 Lisa explains: “My first smear test detected abnormal cells and I was asked to come back for another smear six months later.
 I was relieved when those results came back as normal.”

-Three years later when Lisa was invited for her next routine smear, abnormal cells were detected once more and she was referred to the colposcopy clinic to remove the abnormal cells.
+Three years later when Lisa was invited for her next routine smear, cell changes were detected once more and she was referred to the colposcopy clinic to remove them.
 The sample was tested and Lisa was diagnosed with cervical cancer.